chenyk1990/pyortho/README.md

 ## Description

-**pyortho** is a python package for local signal-and-noise orthogonalization and local similarity calculation (for detecting signal leakage) introduced in Chen and Fomel, 2015, Random noise attenuation using local signal-and-noise orthogonalization, Geophysics, WD1-WD9.
+**Pyortho** is a python package for local signal-and-noise orthogonalization and local similarity calculation (for detecting signal leakage) introduced in Chen and Fomel, 2015, Random noise attenuation using local signal-and-noise orthogonalization, Geophysics, WD1-WD9.

 ## Reference